Travis200/Protein_Analysis/README.md

 Pipenv run python uniplot.py - pipenv run plot_average_by_taxa - Returns the results in a graph for different taxa's.

-"-file:" Can be used so that the program processes a different file instead of the default "uniprot_receptor.xml.gz".
+"-file" Can be used so that the program processes a different file instead of the default "uniprot_receptor.xml.gz".

-For example:
+For example: pipenv run python uniplot.py -file example_file.xml.gz average